Hover for more information, Click to highlight a candidate

 U.S. representative, California

+Swalwell is no longer running for president.
 Swalwell co-sponsored the Green New Deal resolution.Candidate positions highlighted

 U.S. senator, Massachusetts

 “I am an original cosponsor of the Green New Deal resolution, which commits the United States to meet 100 percent of our power demand through clean, renewable, and zero-emission energy sources,” Warren told The Post.Candidate positions highlighted

 “A Green New Deal would provide an overall strategy for how clean energy, sustainable infrastructure and transportation, and a national green jobs program can revitalize our economy and utilize our innovative and human capacity to benefit all our people,” Williamson's campaign site said.
 “While it doesn’t cover the whole range of measures we must undertake to reverse global warming, it is an important step, therefore I support it.”Candidate positions highlighted